digital-bauhaus/python-project-template/README.md

     black src

-All code is also automatically checked in the CI.
+All code is also automatically checked in the CI and in the pre-commit hook.

 ## Continuous Integration